 Stephen McCormick (now a resident of New Zealand) is now bankrupt and his affairs are being administered by the Insolvency Trustees NZ.
 Thomas Swan is now bankrupt, and his affairs are being administered by Gerald Collins (BDO).
 The estate of Ian Donaldson (dec'd) is now bankrupt and his affairs are being administered by Gerald Collins (BDO).

 Philip Sullivan is now bankrupt, and Mr Anthony Castley of William Buck was appointed as trustee in August 2019 to administer the estate.
-Mr Castley has provided a circular to creditors outling his findings concerning the bankruptcy estate.
-In December 2022, Mr Castley provided a Notice to Creditors proposing to retire as trustee and appoint Ms Moira Kathleen Carter of BRI Ferrier as the new trustee.
-No further report has been received.
+Mr Castley has recently provided a circular to creditors outling his findings concerning the bankruptcy estate.